 Levi Ackerman (Attack on Titan)

 Putting Levi Ackerman on this list of the best anime characters of all time should come as a shock to no one, given his overwhelming popularity and fanbase.
-Yes, the Levi love may be partly fuelled by some thirsty anime fans, who can overlook him being a killing machine ( you, do you boo), but let’s not forget that what truly makes Levi stand out isn’t his looks or cool demeanour.
+Yes, the Levi love may be partly fuelled by some thirsty anime fans, who can overlook him being a killing machine ( you, do you boo), but let’s not forget that what truly makes Levi stand out in Attack on Titan isn’t his looks or cool demeanour.

 Everyone can’t stop singing Levi’s praises thanks to his complex backstory and intriguing characterisation.
-A true definition of an anti-hero, Levi is calculated, brutal, and a strategic mastermind who will forsake clear-cut morals if he must to pursue his goals.
+A true definition of an anti-hero, Levi is calculated, brutal, and a strategic mastermind who will forsake clear-cut morals if he must in order to pursue his goals.

 Every fight he is in with a giant Titan is a brilliant spectacle to behold, and as you watch the show, it is easy to see how he represents the struggle humanity faces in opening up, trusting, and surviving in a post-apocalyptic and cruel world.